-A zoning by-law amendment to permit the use of food vehicles on lands zoned Commercial (C.1, NC, CC, RC, CBD.1, CBD.2, SC.1, CR), Industrial (B.1, B.2, B.3, B.4, B.5), Park (P.3, P.4, P.5) and Institutional (I.1, I.2, I.3) would implement the recommendations of the July 6, 2015 By-law Compliance, Security and Licensing Staff Report and make it more accessible for food vehicle operators to do business within the City.
+A zoning by-law amendment to permit the use of food vehicles on lands zoned Commercial (C.1, NC, CC, RC, CBD.1, SC.1, SC.2, CR), Industrial (B.1, B.2, B.3, B.4, B.5), Park (P.3, P.4, P.5) and Institutional (I.1, I.2, I.3) would implement the recommendations of the Business Licence By-law Review Staff Repot and make it more accessible for food vehicle operators to do business within the City.

 It is recommended that the definitions related to food vehicle uses in the Zoning By-law be updated to align with the new Business Licensing By-law.
-This will ensure consistency in interpretation and enforcement of regulations for food vehicles in the City.
+This will ensure consistency in interpretation and enforcement of regulations and make it easier for food vehicles to operate in the City.
 Additional zoning by-law regulations are recommended to ensure that food vehicles are located in appropriate zones and situated on sites to ensure that they do not block vehicular and pedestrian flow and sightlines to ensure all safety components are maintained on a site.